getodk/docs/src/docs-tech-guide.rst

 Spell check your work
 ~~~~~~~~~~~~~~~~~~~~~~

-After you have made the changes to the docs,
+After making changes to the docs,
 you need to run the spell checker.
 To run the spell checker: